fx-giant/giant-documentations/giant/github-for-dummies.md

 ![githubexample2](images/git-for-dummies/online2.PNG)

 We are directed to this page where we can edit the title of the PR and add a description for finer details.
 The details of the **PR** (pull request) can be viewed here.
-This PR states we want to merge the branch we worked on from the forked repository to the master of the original repository.
+This PR states we want to merge **f-uploading-documents** from the forked repository to the **master** of the original repository.
 Click the **Create pull request** button.
 Now we wait for the changes to be reviewed by the owner.

 ## Important notes:

 - All pull requests will have a number assigned to them.
-In the example below, our PR is #1.
+In the example below, the PR is #1.
 It is always helpful to notify the owner of the original repository the number of the PR to make it easier for them to find and review the PR.
 Alternatively, giving the **link** of the PR will help the owner find it.

 ![pr](images/git-for-dummies/pr.PNG)